Evaluation of Forest Ecosystem Services

 Panagos, Panos, Pasquale Borrelli, and Katrin Meusburger.
 2015.
 “A New European Slope Length and Steepness Factor (LS-Factor) for Modeling Soil Erosion by Water.”
 Geosciences 5 (2): 117–26. https://doi.org/10.3390/geosciences5020117.

 Panagos, Panos, Katrin Meusburger, Cristiano Ballabio, Pasqualle Borrelli, and Christine Alewell.
 2014.
 “Soil Erodibility in Europe: A High-Resolution Dataset Based on LUCAS.”
-Science of The Total Environment 479-480 (May): 189–200. https://doi.org/10.1016/j.scitotenv.2014.02.010.
+Science of the Total Environment 479-480 (May): 189–200. https://doi.org/10.1016/j.scitotenv.2014.02.010.

 Roces-Díaz, Jose V., Jordi Vayreda, Miquel De Cáceres, Raúl García-Valdés, Mireia Banqué-Casanovas, Alejandra Morán-Ordóñez, Lluís Brotons, Sergio De-Miguel, and Jordi Martínez-Vilalta.
 2021.
 “Temporal Changes in Mediterranean Forest Ecosystem Services Are Driven by Stand Development, Rather Than by Climate-Related Disturbances.”
 Forest Ecology and Management 480 (July 2020): 118623. https://doi.org/10.1016/j.foreco.2020.118623.